 Selected students will each receive up to US$1600 to travel to and participate in a three-and-a-half day workshop in Washington, D.C., learning about the structure and organization of Congress, the federal budget and appropriations processes, and tools for effective science communication and civic engagement.
 The AMS will cover all workshop and travel costs.
 Sponsored students must attend the entire workshop.

-The next CASE Workshop will be held in fall of 2021.
+The next CASE Workshop will be held in March 2024.
+Applications will open this fall.

 This experience gave me a much deeper idea of what science policy work is like.
 It was eye opening to see the kinds of questions that policymakers are interested in and the kinds of data and arguments they find meaningful.
 It was also interesting to get a sense of the culture in congress, advocacy groups, and executive agencies and especially the differences in culture between politics and academia. -- Sumun Iyer, Cornell University